aburk3/js-dom-and-events-selecting-single-elements-readme-online-web-sp-000/README.md

 ## Review the Document Object Model

-The DOM provides a way of manipulating HTML and XML documents.
-(We call this "way of manipulating" things an Application Programming Interface, or API — but more on those later.)
-The DOM provides a structural representation of the document in tree form, enabling you to modify its content and visual presentation by using a scripting language such as JavaScript.
+The DOM is an intermediate representation that is built from a page's HTML and CSS when the page is loaded.
+The DOM provides a way of manipulating the HTML it represents.
+The "way of manipulating" things is an Application Programming Interface, or API.
+The JavaScript API for DOM manipulation is a vast topic and so we're going to introduce it piece by piece.

+First, the DOM has a hierarchical structure.
+It represents the HTML as parent nodes that have children.
+A `<div>` parent that contains several `<p>`s is said to be a parent with multiple children or child-nodes.
+Let's see this hierarchy in action.

 ## Identify the DOM Hierarchy

 ![Dom Structure Tree](https://s3.amazonaws.com/learn-verified/dom-tree.gif)

 ### **Window**

   + The highest level of the DOM tree is the `window` object.
 Think of the window as the browser window.
 The `window` contains the entire DOM document.
 All components of your HTML file will be accessible from within the window.
   + The `window` object has a large number of properties that return information about the object.
 Below are a few examples.